kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 SharedPath
 ----------
 Simple structure that holds information about a filepath shared between two containers: this container, and a container running a service in a testnet.
-The actual object referenced by this path could be anything - a fire, a directory, a symlink, nonexistent, etc.
+The actual object referenced by this path could be anything - a file, a directory, a symlink, nonexistent, etc.

 ### getAbsPathOnThisContainer() -\> String
 For the object in the shared directory represented by this `SharedPath` object, gets the absolute filepath on the container where this code is running.